 Neuromuscular disorders can be extrinsic restrictive lung diseases.
 Some examples include multiple sclerosis, muscular dystrophy, and amyotrophic lateral sclerosis, better known as ALS.

 Some other health issues that can be involved in extrinsic restrictive lung disease include:

 - a buildup of fluid between the layers of tissue surrounding the lungs, known as a pleural effusion

 - scoliosis, or twisting of the spine

 - myasthenia gravis, or intermittent muscle weakness

 - kyphosis, or hunching of the upper back

-Most people with restrictive lung diseases have similar symptoms, including:
+People with different restrictive lung diseases may share some symptoms, including: